Moles- Is Cryopen Cryotherapy A Success In Treating Them

 Usually, it may be addressed properly with little discomfort.
 The nitrous oxide feels like a sharp nettle on the skin as it gets to the centre of the sore, but it immediately fades away.
 There is typically some lingering stinging after treatment that may remain for several minutes.

 The skin lesion may become painful, red, and swollen in reaction to treatment.
 Additionally, there might be some blistering, and a scab will occasionally develop.
 If a deeper freeze is necessary, this can frequently lead to more pain, which may linger both right away after therapy and for a variety of time following that.
-Contrast this with routine cryotherapy, which frequently destroys healthy cells and can be extremely unpleasant.

 How quickly will I see results?

 After therapy, healing might take anywhere between one and six weeks, depending on the size and depth of the sore.
 Usually, lesions become darker in colour (these are dead cells), and when the skin underneath regenerates, they will peel or flake off.
-A follow-up appointment is advised after four weeks to evaluate the success of the initial therapy and decide whether additional application is required.

 What must I do after receiving Cryopen therapy?